The 10 Most Beautiful Japanese Gardens

 3. Adachi Museum of Art, Yasugi (足立美術館)

-Do note that unlike other famous Japanese gardens, the main garden of Adachi Museum of Art is not accessible by foot.
+Do note that unlike other beautiful Japanese gardens, the main garden of Adachi Museum of Art is not accessible by foot.
 Smaller gardens of the museum, on the other hand, can be entered.

 4. Ritsurin Kōen, Takamatsu (栗林公園)

-The most famous and beautiful Japanese garden of the Shikoku Region, Ritsurin Kōen is an artistic masterpiece exemplifying the landscaping concept of “Borrowed Scenery.”
+The most beautiful and famous Japanese garden of the Shikoku Region, Ritsurin Kōen is an artistic masterpiece exemplifying the landscaping concept of “Borrowed Scenery.”
 Nearby Mount Shuin isn’t part of the grounds but no matter where you turn, the lush hillside forms a soothing background.
-Its gentle curves are often the perfect complement for the features of the garden.
+Its gentle curves are often the perfect complement for the features of the garden too.

 With several sizable ponds and streams, the garden is also a favorite spot for Koi feeding, an activity particularly enjoyable when the garden is awash with vibrant colors during spring and autumn.
 Together with Kotohira, Ritsurin Kōen is widely considered one of the two must-visit destinations of Kagawa Prefecture.
 Takamatsu itself is a railway hub of Shikoku.
 Easily accessible from the Honshu mainland from Okayama City.